 We encourage solar homeowners to schedule an annual maintenance visit for your solar system, similar to air-conditioners.
 Your installers can both clean your solar panels and conduct tests on your inverters and breakers.
 Maintenance costs for your solar panel system usually range from 700k to 1 mil.
 IDR per visit in Indonesia.

-Bonus Tip: Almost all solar panel systems these days also come with a free online monitoring platform or mobile app that you and your installer can use to track the performance and efficiency of your solar PV system.
+Bonus Tip: Almost all solar panel systems these days come with a free online monitoring platform or mobile app that you and your installer can use to track the performance and efficiency of your solar PV system.
 Monitoring your system regularly and solving issues promptly when they come up will reduce the chances of long-term damage to your solar panels.
 This can cut down unnecessary large expenditures in the future.

 Waterproofing or Reroofing